-With support from the Alfred P. Sloan Foundation, Bailey established CCRC at Teachers College in 1996.
-He is also the director of two national centers funded by grants from the Institute for Education Sciences: the Center for Analysis of Postsecondary Education and Employment (CAPSEE), established in 2011, and the Center for the Analysis of Postsecondary Readiness (CAPR), established in 2014.
-From 2006 to 2012, he directed another IES-funded center, the National Center for Postsecondary Research (NCPR).
+Thomas Bailey is the George and Abby O'Neill Professor of Economics and Education at Teachers College, Columbia University.
+He is also Director of the Community College Research Center (CCRC) and two National Centers funded by a grant from the Institute for Education Sciences: the Center for Analysis of Postsecondary Education and Employment (CAPSEE), established in 2011, and the Center for the Analysis of Postsecondary Readiness (CAPR), established in 2014.
+From 2006 to 2012, Dr. Bailey directed another IES-funded center, the National Center for Postsecondary Research (NCPR).

+With support from the Alfred P. Sloan Foundation, Dr. Bailey established the Community College Research Center (CCRC) at Teachers College in 1996 and since 1992 has been Director of the Institute on Education and the Economy (IEE) at Teachers College.
 In June 2010, U.S. Secretary of Education Arne Duncan appointed him chair of the Committee on Measures of Student Success, which developed recommendations for community colleges to comply with completion rate disclosure requirements under the Higher Education Opportunity Act.
-Bailey was inducted as an AERA Fellow in 2013 and has been a member of the National Academy of Education since 2012.
+Dr. Bailey and the CCRC won the Terry O’Banion Prize for Teaching and Learning at the annual conference for the League for Innovation in the Community College in 2013 and was also inducted as an AERA Fellow in the same year.
+He has been a member of the National Academy of Education since 2012.